Everything You Need to Know About Renaissance STAR Testing

 There are different levels of Renaissance STAR tests that are given to children in certain grades, so you will not have an 8th grader taking a test made for a 4th grader or vice versa.

 You probably have more questions about the Renaissance STAR test, so read on to explore some frequently asked questions about this assessment and what you can do to help your child succeed.

 How Often or When Will My Child Take a STAR Test?

-However, there are some standard times that you will typically see the STAR test is administered to students.
+However, there are some standard times that you will typically see the STAR test administered to students.
 These times are often the beginning of the school year, the middle of the school year, and the end of the academic year.

-Taking the Renaissance star test at these times helps teachers and staff members of the school to see where students are throughout the year.
+Taking the Renaissance STAR test at these times helps teachers and staff members of the school to see where students are throughout the year.
 This helps to monitor the students’ progress on different topics and to evaluate whether the student needs a more challenging or less challenging academic course load.